Swarnavo661/Vrinda-Store-Data-Analysis/README.md

 # Vrinda-Store-Data-Analysis
-This is aexcel dashboard project.
+This is a excel dashboard project.